romana/romana.github.io/code/code.md

 permalink: /code/
 ---

-All Romana code is available right now, [here](http://www.github.com/romana/romana) on GitHub.
+All Romana code is available today, [here](http://www.github.com/romana/romana) on GitHub.

 Become a member of the Romana community.
 Just send an invite request to [slack@romana.io](mailto:slack@romana.io) to join us on Slack.